WakiMak/trentent.github.io-forked/_posts/2014-10-03-group-policy-preferences-scheduled-task-fails-to-apply.md

   - Group Policy
 ---
 <div>
-  We had a couple issues with scheduled tasks not applying when submitted as a GPP (Group Policy Preference). Â We turned on tracing via local gpedit.msc (Administrative Templates > System > Group Policy > Logging and tracing). Â From here we turned on the Scheduled Task logging and events were then stored in the eventvwr.msc (we also turned on tracing which stored a computer.log file here: C:\ProgramData\Group Policy\Trace)
+  We had a couple issues with scheduled tasks not applying when submitted as a GPP (Group Policy Preference).
+We turned on tracing via local gpedit.msc (Administrative Templates > System > Group Policy > Logging and tracing).
+From here we turned on the Scheduled Task logging and events were then stored in the eventvwr.msc (we also turned on tracing which stored a computer.log file here: C:\ProgramData\Group Policy\Trace)
 </div>

 <div style="font-family: Helvetica; font-size: 12px;">